chapisama/tuyauLigne/README.md

     Copy the File in the shelve Folder:
-        Navigate to the shelve folder in this repository.
+        Navigate to the shelves folder in this repository.
-        Copy the file contained in the shelve folder.
+        Copy the file contained in the shelves folder.
         Paste the copied file into Maya's default shelves directory.
 The default shelves directory for Maya is typically:
             C:\Users\<YourUsername>\Documents\maya\<MayaVersion>\prefs\shelves